Museum of Veterans and Military History

 Proudly honoring our military Veterans through education, outreach and community service

 Gulf War veteran Colonel (retired) Mary Frances “Frankie” Sears

 Previous award winners of the Faulkner County Veteran of the Year:

 (c) Museum of Veterans and Military History - all rights reserved, 2014-2018

 The Veterans Museum accepts applications for the

-Faulkner County Veteran of the Year Award in November of the current year, deadline is January 15th.
+Faulkner County Veteran of the Year Award in January of each year.
+Deadline is March 15.

 Mary Frances "Frankie" Sears spent 21-year in the military in various capacities including at military posts in Oklahoma, Texas and Louisiana.
 Sears and her unit were also mobilized for Operation Desert Storm.
 She spent six months in Saudi Arabia, where she provided anesthesia care for American and allied soldiers, as well as prisoners of war, as chief nurse anesthetist.

 Gulf War veteran Colonel (retired) Mary Frances “Frankie” Sears said, in 1976, when she enlisted in the Arkansas Army National Guard it made her “daddy real proud.”
 “I have a lot of family that served,” she said.
 “It isn’t out of the normal for my family to serve but I always told everybody I was the oldest first lieutenant in the Army.”